 Guests are responsible for cleaning up the cabin interior and exterior prior to departure.
 Check-out instructions will be posted inside each cabin.

-The reservations for the Dining Hall will be accepted directly through Catoctin Mountain Park.
-The contact information for reservations is: CATO_CampManager@nps.gov.
-A minimum of 7 cabins are required to rent the Dining Hall facility.
+Reservations for the Dining Hall will be accepted directly through Catoctin Mountain Park.
+The Dining Hall does not have restrooms, heat, air conditioning or parking.
+A minimum of 8 cabins are required to rent the Dining Hall facility.
+Please contact the campground manager for additional information: CATO_CampManager@nps.gov.

 The swimming pool is open from Memorial Day through Labor Day, weather permitting.